Linaro/Connect/_pages/sponsors.md

   Sponsor the event where leading hardware and software Arm ecosystem players come together.

-  Thank you to our Linaro Virtual Connect 2021 Sponsors
+  Thank you to our Linaro Virtual Connect 2021 Sponsors!
 permalink: /sponsors/
 published: true
 css-package: sponsor